skpr/php-config/README.md

-# Skpr Config
+# PHP Config

-A simple utility for reading skpr config from a directory, and populating environment variables.
+A simple utility for reading skpr config from a directory, and populating environment variables in PHP applications.

 The default skpr config directory is /etc/skpr